 BSC-1053 – Prayer Essentials

 This is a course that gives a step-by-step guide to building a church that prays.
 Gives methods to intentionally build prayer into the life and structure of the church as well as personal life.
-The text for this course was written by President Church who was healed from terminal cancer.

 CC-5324 – Christian Counseling Ethics